Hive to Home Beeswax Products NS creates beeswax wraps as a sustainable, renewable, and friendly alternative to plastic.

 I’m Chelsey.
 A little bit about me:

-•I'm passionate about the environment, specifically waste (recycling, organics, garbage, refundables).
+I'm passionate about the environment, specifically waste (recycling, organics, garbage, refundables).
 I’m fascinated with where it goes, where it can go, where it comes from, patterns, diversion, all of it.
-This is why I care about beeswax wraps, the bees, and reducing waste.
+This is why I care about beeswax wraps, and reducing waste.

 I have a Bachelor of Science with a double major in Environment, Sustainability and Society & Environmental Science from Dalhousie University.

 Anything I can put into a mason jar, I do.

-•I love exploring Nova Scotia (doing a Frenchy's tour), visiting farmers’ markets, and crocheting.
+I love exploring Nova Scotia (doing a Frenchy's tour), visiting farmers’ markets, crocheting, and reading - I have a goal to read 50 books this year!

-•If Netflix is on in our home then The Office is on.
+If Netflix is on in our home then The Office is on.
+My backyard chickens are named after The Office characters.

 Thanks for stopping by!